mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 12 May 2022 - added exercises and solutions for 05
 * 11 May 2022 - clean up part 1 and part 2 notebooks for 05, make slides for 05, start on exercises and solutions for 05
 * 10 May 2022 - huuuuge updates to the 05 section, see the website, it looks pretty: https://www.learnpytorch.io/05_pytorch_going_modular/
 * 09 May 2022 - add a bunch of materials for 05, cleanup docs